useful-bytes/netsleuth/docs/cli.md

   If not specified, the hostname is autoassigned.

 Options:
-  --version      Show version number                                   [boolean] --help         Show help                                             [boolean] --reserve, -r  Also reserve the hostname so no one else can take it even if
+  --version          Show version number                               [boolean] --help             Show help                                         [boolean] --store, -s        Enable the gateway's offline storage mode.
+(See help for
-                 you are offline.
-(Only applicable for public gateway.)
-                                                                       [boolean]
+                     `netsleuth reserve`.)                             [boolean]
-  --store, -s    If reserving the hostname, enable offline storage mode.
-(See
-                 help for netsleuth reserve.)                          [boolean] --local, -l    Add target in local gateway mode.
-In this mode, requests are made to a proxy running on your machine and forwarded to the target.                                               [boolean] --ca, -a       Location of the CA or self-signed certificate to use when validating HTTPS certificates presented by the target.
+  --local, -l        Add target in local gateway mode.
+In this mode, requests
+                     are made to a proxy running on your machine and forwarded to the target.                                    [boolean] --add-host, -h     Add an entry to your HOSTS file for this hostname pointing to 127.0.0.1.  netsleuth will sudo for you.       [boolean] --ca, -c           Location of the CA or self-signed certificate to use when validating HTTPS certificates presented by the target.
   --insecure         Do not validate HTTPS certificates presented by the target.
                                                                        [boolean]
   --gateway, -g      Use this gateway server (if it cannot be inferred from
                      hostname)
+  --region, -r       Use a gateway server hosted in this region.
+Run `netsleuth
-  --auth, -A     Basic auth username:password that the gateway should require
-                 before forwarding requests
+                     regions` to see a list.                   [default: "auto"] --auth, -a         Basic auth username:password that the gateway should require before forwarding requests --host-header, -H  Override the HTTP Host header sent to the target with this.
-  --tmp, -t      Add temporarily -- do not save this target configuration to
+  --temp, -t         Add temporarily -- do not save this target configuration to
                      disk.                                             [boolean]

 Examples:
   netsleuth inspect http://localhost:3000 myapp.netsleuth.io